ibm-cloud-docs/pattern-vpc-security/overview.md

 This document provides an overview of {{site.data.keyword.cloud_notm}}’s security capabilities, options, best practices and solutioning guidance associated with those capabilities.
 The scope includes Virtual Private Cloud (VPC) Infrastructure as a Services (IaaS) security capabilities.
 Security in other landing zones such as VMWare and OpenShift will be handled in future documents.

 {{site.data.keyword.Bluemix_notm}} has a broad range of security capabilities, but other options like 3rd party solutions might be discussed that can be applicable to hybrid or multi-cloud situations.
-Some of the options might also include those from IBM cybersecurity Services.
-These are presented in the IBM cybersecurity Security Services Capabilities section.
+Some of the options might also include those from IBM Cybersecurity Services.
+These are presented in the IBM Cybersecurity Services Capabilities section.

 Overview information on [general cloud security concepts](https://www.ibm.com/topics/cloud-security#:~:text=These%20principles%20are%20built%20on,security%20posture%20management%20(CSPM)){: external} is available.
 Another reference source is the security section within the [{{site.data.keyword.Bluemix_notm}} Architecture Center](https://mediacenter.ibm.com/channel/IBM+Cloud+Architecture+Center/182050661).